hienbui9999/CasperSDKInSwift/README.md

 swift test

-- For a full build,test on the SKD, run the following command
+- For a full build,test on the SDK, run the following command

 swift package clean